nsg-ethz/p4-learning/exercises/04-MPLS/p4runtime/README.md

 It is your task now to modify your existing solution such that the ping responses from h2 and h3 get back to h1.
 To this end:

 1. First, let replies from both h2 and h3 follow the blue path: `s7->s6->s4->s2->s1->h1`.
 To do that, create a FEC for all packets with destination h1 (10.1.1.2).
 You can use a new label (e.g., 1) to represent such traffic along all the switches.
 Note that you do not need to change anything from the p4-code itself.
-The only thing you have to do is to add more table entries in the `sx-commands.txt` files.
+The only thing you have to do is to add more table entries using `controller.py` script.
 Don't forget to also configure s7 as ingress border switch, for packets coming from ingress ports 3 and 4, and s1 as egress border switch for packets exiting from egress 1.
-Please, note that `sx-commands.txt` are only read when the switches are initialized.
+Please, note that `controller.py` is only executed when the switches are initialized.
 Therefore, to update your switch table entries you can either rerun the network again, or you can type `p4switches_reboot` in the mininet `cli`.

 2. Test that your solution is working by "pinging" h2 and h3 from h1.
 You should see the responses arriving correctly back to h1, and a 0% of packet loss, as shown in the picture below.
 Feel free to do some further test your implementation with other tools such as `iperf`.
 You can find more details about `iperf` [here](https://iperf.fr/iperf-doc.php).
 If you implemented the `ipv4_lpm` that allows `h2` to talk with `h3` you can test your solution with `pingall` which will test if every host can ping all the others.